xpack-dev-tools/openocd-xpack/README-RELEASE.md

 Check that both the project Git and the submodule are pushed to GitHub.

-To trigger the GitHub Actions build, use:
+To trigger the GitHub Actions build, use the xPack action:

+- `trigger-workflow-build`

+This is equivalent to:

 ```sh
 bash ~/Downloads/openocd-xpack.git/scripts/helper/trigger-workflow-build.sh
 ```

-This build can also be triggered via an xPack action:

-- `trigger-workflow-build`
+This script requires the `GITHUB_API_DISPATCH_TOKEN` to be present in the environment.

 This command uses the `xpack-develop` branch of this repo.